 }

-The big non-obvious aspect here is that @require is how you include libraries, whereas @include is how you specify patterns of URLs you expect GreaseMonkey to apply your script to.
-(So if you say @include http://*, it runs on every page.)
+is how you specify patterns of URLs you expect GreaseMonkey to apply your script to.
+(So if you say @include http://*

 The other not-made-completely-clear bit is that the namespace is supposed to be a URL path.
 But once you've got those two things going, it works pretty well.
-The try/catch helps too.
+The